Letting AI Agents Work With Email Without Giving Them the Keys to Everything

 Local AI tooling needs a safe way to interact with Banger.

-The MCP extension connects through the Banger local runtime.
-That gives AI tools access to a controlled surface instead of direct access to local files, databases, or private implementation details.
+It should use a controlled product surface instead of direct access to local files, databases, or private implementation details.

-That local boundary is what makes deeper integration possible without turning MCP into a side door.
+That boundary is what makes deeper integration possible without turning local AI tooling into a side door.

 Human approval is part of the architecture